jojozhuang/jojozhuang.github.io/_posts/2016-09-20-serving-jsp-application-with-tomcat-in-docker.md

 tags: [Docker, Tomcat]
 ---

-> Guide how to serve Java Servlet/JSP website in Apache Tomcat Container with Kitematic.
+> Guide how to serve Java Servlet/JSP website in Tomcat Container.

-## 1. Prerequisite
+## 1. Introduction
-If you haven’t installed Docker and Kitematic, please install Docker Toolbox by referring to my previous posting [Install Docker Toolbox and Kitematic on Mac]({% link _posts/2016-09-11-installing-docker-toolbox-and-kitematic-on-mac.md %}).
+In posting [Creating MySQL Image with Docker File]({% link _posts/2016-09-15-creating-mysql-image-with-docker-file.md %}), we created a MySQL container with Dockerfile.
+But we are still using local Tomcat to serve our website.
+In this tutorial, I will introduce how to serve our JSP Tutorial application in Docker.

 ## 2. Setting up Tomcat Container
 ### 2.1 Creating Tomcat Container